 Raised beds or garden containers are ideal for peas if you have limited space or poor soil.
 You can also grow them along a fence or trellis to save space and make harvesting easier.

-Growing sugar snap peas is relatively simple.
+Growing spring peas is relatively simple.
 Here’s a step-by-step guide to help you get started:

 1. Prepare the Soil